Active listening: Applications of active listening

 Active listening is used in a wide variety of situations, including public interest advocacy, community organizing, tutoring, medical workers talking to patients, HIV counseling, helping suicidal persons, management, counseling, and journalistic settings.
 In groups it may aid in reaching consensus.
 It may also be used in casual conversation or small talk to build understanding.
 Active listening plays a large role in the success of a leader.
 Leaders need to build trust and respect with those around them and mastering the skills of active listening will help them greatly.

-A listener can use several degrees of active listening, each resulting in a different quality of communication.
-These degrees include repeating to indicate attentiveness, paraphrasing to signify understanding, and reflecting to acknowledge perspective and application.
+A listener can employ several active listening techniques to increase the quality of communication, including repetition, paraphrasing, and reflection.

 The proper use of active listening results in getting people to open up, avoiding misunderstandings, resolving conflict, and building trust.
 In a medical context, benefits may include increased patient satisfaction, improved cross-cultural communication, improved outcomes, or decreased litigation.